My interests in computer science lie mostly in its intersection with biology, in the field of bioinformatics.

 be able to shed light on some datasets that have relatively poor mapping percentages.

-I am also working with the Gutell Lab
+I spent some time working with the Gutell Lab

 on a progressive